Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 19th in MLB.
+- The Reds pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.71).
+- The Reds have a 4.76 team ERA that ranks 25th across all MLB pitching staffs.

-- Reds pitchers combine to give up 181 total home runs at a clip of 1.4 per game (fourth-most in baseball).
+- The Reds give up the fourth-most home runs in baseball (181 total, 1.4 per game).

-- The righty last pitched on Sunday against the Toronto Blue Jays, when he tossed three innings, allowing eight earned runs while giving up 10 hits.
+- Cruz will make his first start of the season for the Reds.

+- The 33-year-old right-hander has 46 appearances out of the bullpen this season.

-- In 15 games this season, the 24-year-old has amassed a 4.72 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .257 to his opponents.
+- He has a 4.30 ERA and 12.7 strikeouts per nine innings while opponents are batting .212 against him over his 46 appearances this season.

 © 2023 Data Skrive.
 All rights reserved.